A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: Introduction

-The remainder of this survey is organized as follows: Section~\ref{background} provides the description of different types of dialogues and define the problem in a unified manner, followed by the early development of two types of LM-based dialogue systems: TOD and ODD in Section~\ref{independent_development}.
+The remainder of this survey is organized as follows: Section~\ref{background} provides the description of different types of dialogues, unified task definition and corresponding commonly used metrics and benchmarks in dialogue system, followed by the early development of two types of LM-based dialogue systems: TOD and ODD in Section~\ref{independent_development}.
 Sections ~\ref{fusion_of_ds} review and summarize the evolution of different dialogue systems when PLMs are scaled to LLMs.
 We then investigate emerging trends and open challenges in LLM-based DS (See Section~\ref{llm-based_ds}).
 Then, Section~\ref{discussion} discusses the open problems for LLM-based dialogue systems.
 Finally, we conclude the survey in Section~\ref{conclusion} by summarizing the major findings and discussing the remaining issues for future work.